 Note: There’s a bit of silence at the beginning of the recording.
 This gives me enough time to play the recording and click “Voice Typing” in Google Docs without missing the first few words of the recording.

-Once completed I saved the dictation as an .mp3 file and emailed it from the Moto G to my email account.
+Once completed I saved the dictation as a .mp3 file and emailed it from the Moto G to my email account so I could access it from my computer.
 From there I opened it and first used Google Docs to transcribe the dictation.
-Afterwards, I had Dragon NaturallySpeaking transcribe the same file.
+Afterward, I had Dragon NaturallySpeaking transcribe the same file.
 The results are shown below (click on the image to enlarge):

 Reviewing the Transcription Results